-- Check annulus pressure prior to carry out casing cutting operations.
-Pay attention in order to equalize fluid weight inside and outside the casing prior to carry out casing cutting operations.
+- Check annulus pressure prior to carrying out casing cutting operations.
+Pay attention in order to equalize fluid weight inside and outside the casing prior to carrying out casing cutting operations.

-Annulus pressure shall be bleed off and subsequent pressure build up monitored; depending upon build up behaviour, the following options may apply:
+Annulus pressure shall be bled off and subsequent pressure build-up monitored; depending upon build-up behavior, the following options may apply:

-- Punch holes are punch in the casing some 100 m above the recorded T.O.C.
+- Punch holes are punched in the casing some 100 m above the recorded T.O.C.

 - Circulate well with Heavy mud weight, capable to withstand the annulus pressure through holes to control annulus pressure.